-Thank you very much for your patience and understanding as we move forward during this public health emergency.
+Thank you very much for your patience and understanding as we move forward during and after this public health emergency.

 Emergency and Time Sensitive Matters

 Emergency or time sensitive matters where an in-person court proceeding is required should be brought to the court’s attention immediately, via the Division 3, so the protocols put in place by the applicable Administrative Orders can be followed.

 Emergency and Expedited matters should continue to be e-filed with the Clerk and sent to the Court, via the Division 3 e-mail, for review and consideration.
 Emergency and expedited hearings may occur in-person or by telephone, as directed by the Court.
 All evidence must be provided to the opposing party and the Court at least 24 hours prior to the telephonic hearing as set forth herein.

 Non-essential proceedings that require in-person court appearances will need to be rescheduled by the scheduling party for a time when normal operations have resumed.
 Non-essential proceedings that require in-person court appearances and that were scheduled by the court will be rescheduled by the court for a time when normal operations have resumed.

 If the Movant intends to cancel a hearing that is set to be heard, the Movant should send an e-mail to the Division 3 e-mail, with other parties copied, confirming that the hearing is cancelled.
 The Movant should prepare and e-file a Notice of Cancellation with the Clerk of Court and send copies to the parties.